 I also highly recommend getting your kids involved in the National Park Passport Program and the Junior Ranger programs.
 You can purchase the Passport books online through Amazon or you can pick them up inside the Visitor Center at the Park.
 You can also get Junior Ranger Information and booklets at any visitor center inside the park.

 The program provides age appropriate booklets.
 Each booklet contains questions and tasks to accomplish while visiting the park.
 Once the children have completed their books, you can return them to a visitor center where they will be quizzed by a Park Ranger and, if they pass, (don’t worry they will), they will be officially sworn in by taking the Jr. Park Ranger oath and receiving their official Jr. Ranger badge.
 As you can imagine that this creates a great deal of excitement for the children, and it is a great way to get them more involved in exploring the parks and learning about nature.

-Day 1: Getting To Sequoia & Kings Canyon National Parks
+Getting To Sequoia & Kings Canyon National Park

-Many visitors entering from south, as we were , do so from Three Rivers or Visalia, CA. However, we opted to stay in a small town of Exeter, California about thirty minutes outside of the park.
+Many visitors enter from the south at Three Rivers, CA. However, we were unable to book lodging in Three Rivers so we opted to stay in a small town of Exeter, California about thirty minutes outside of the park.
 We found a great Best Western that was perfect for us.
 Located less than thirty minutes from the Ash Mountain Entrance of Sequoia National Park, it’s a quaint town filled with Orange groves!
 If you have time, take a stroll downtown to see the murals.

 As you head into the park along General’s Hwy (still Hwy 198), stop again and take some family photos underneath Tunnel Rock.